YYHEggEgg/csharp-protoparser/README.md

 - Fixed the issue whereby `arm64` CPU arch devices are accidentally recognized as `x64` CPU arch.
 - Fixed the issue whereby using multiple versions of this nuget on the same device may conflict with each other.
+- Now `ProtoParser.ParseFromDirectoryAsync` support an optional parameter `dirFilter` so as you can filter files with a certain pattern.

+#### Breaking Changes

+- Due to overloads' probable conflict, these methods are renamed:
+  - `ProtoParser.ParseFromDirectoryAsync(string dirPath, string outputPath)` -> `ProtoParser.ParseFromDirectoryAndOutputAsync(string dirPath, string outputPath, string dirFilter = "*.proto")` and its syncronous version.
+  - `ProtoParser.ParseFromFilesAsync(IEnumerable<string> fileList, string outputPath)` -> `ProtoParser.ParseFromFilesAndOutputAsync(IEnumerable<string> fileList, string outputPath, string dirFilter = "*.proto")` and its syncronous version.

 ## Usage